NCAA Division II men's swimming and diving championships

-The NCAA Men's Division II Swimming and Diving Championships are annual college championship events in the United States.
+The NCAA Division II men's swimming and diving championships (formerly the NCAA College Division swimming and diving championships) are contested at an annual swim meet hosted by the National Collegiate Athletic Association to determine the individual and team champions of men's collegiate swimming and diving among its Division II members in the United States and Canada.

+The most successful program has been Cal State Bakersfield, with thirteen national titles (CSUB has since left Division II).

+There are no reigning national champions, as Drury won the 2025 championship but were later stripped of the title after a member of the team failed a doping test.

 Events

 The NCAA Men's Division II Swimming and Diving Championships consist of 14 individual, 5 relay, and 2 diving events.
 Three relays and one individual event have been added since the first Championships in 1964.
 The 800-yard freestyle relay was introduced in 1966 and the 200-yard freestyle relay and the 200-yard medley relay were both introduced in 1989.
 The 1,000-yard freestyle was introduced in 2001 and Division II is the only NCAA division to offer it at their Championships.